Oljas Bektenov

-Oljas Abaiūly Bektenov (Note: Олжас Абайұлы Бектенов, /kk/) (born 13 December 1980) is a Kazakh politician who has served as the prime minister of Kazakhstan since 2024.
+Oljas Abaiūly Bektenov (Олжас Абайұлы Бектенов /kk/; born 13 December 1980) is a Kazakh politician who has served as the prime minister of Kazakhstan since February 2024.

-Before his premiership, Bektenov held various positions, including Deputy Chairman of the Agency for Civil Service Affairs and Anti-Corruption from 2018, and later as Chairman of the Anti-Corruption Agency from 2022 to 2023.
-He was appointed as the Head of the Administration of the President.
+Prior to his premiership, Bektenov held a number of senior positions.
+He served as deputy chairman of the Agency for Civil Service Affairs and Anti-Corruption from 2018, and was later appointed chairman of the Anti-Corruption Agency, a post he held from 2021 to 2023.
+He subsequently served as head of the Administration of the President.

 Early life and education

 Born in the city of Alma-Ata, Kazakh Soviet Socialist Republic, now called Almaty, Bektenov graduated with honors from the Kazakh State Law Academy, now the KAZGUU University, in 2001, with a degree in jurisprudence.
 He furthered his academic career by obtaining a candidate of sciences in law, focusing his dissertation on "Organizational and Legal Problems of Prevention of Administrative Delinquency of Minors in the Republic of Kazakhstan".

 Early career

 Throughout his career, Bektenov has held various leadership roles.
 He began his tenure as the chief specialist at the Department of Justice of Almaty from 2002 to 2005, before ultimately becoming an expert and then the chief expert of the legal department at the Office of the Prime Minister of Kazakhstan from 2005 to 2006.

 In subsequent years, Bektenov played key roles within the Kazakh government.
 He served in the Presidential Administration under Nursultan Nazarbayev from 2006 to 2009, and was deputy chairman of the Committee for Registration Service and Legal Assistance at the Ministry of Justice from 2009 to 2012.

 In the years that followed, Bektenov was tasked with combating corruption in Kazakhstan.
 He served as the Head of department at the central office of the Agency for Combating Economic and Corruption Crimes of Kazakhstan (Financial Police) from 2012 to 2014, then as Chief of Staff of the Astana City Akimat from July 2015, and later as head of the Secretariat of the Chief of Staff of the Presidential Administration.